by John Steinbeck

 How It All Goes Down

 From the beginning, we learn that the story we’re about to read is a parable, which means that although it’s about one man, it’s really about more than one man.
 Tricky, Steinbeck.
-Back to the story.
+You sly dog.